lexise26/ECE2112-EDA2023/README.md

       # Set the figure size for the plot
       plt.figure(figsize=(12, 6))

       # Create a box plot to show the distribution of streams by key and mode
       sns.boxplot(data=spotify_data, x='key', y='streams', hue='mode', palette='Set3')

       # Set the title of the plot
       plt.title('Distribution of Streams by Key and Mode (Major vs. Minor)')

       # Label the x and y axes
       plt.xlabel('Key')
       plt.ylabel('Streams')

       # Rotate x-axis labels for better readability
       plt.xticks(rotation=45)

       # Add a legend with title for the hue variable (mode)
       plt.legend(title='Mode')

       # Enable grid lines on the y-axis
       plt.grid(axis='y')

       # Adjust layout to prevent overlap and show the result
       plt.tight_layout()
       plt.show()

 ![image](https://github.com/user-attachments/assets/405c5d69-9d06-4bcd-8228-3a953ec5388c)

-**DESCRIPTION**
+The code examines the distribution of streams for tracks categorized by musical key and mode (Major vs. Minor).
+A box plot is created using Seaborn to visualize how streams vary across different keys, with the mode distinguished by color.
+The plot is titled "Distribution of Streams by Key and Mode (Major vs. Minor)" and includes labeled axes for clarity.
+The x-axis labels are rotated for better readability, and a legend is added to differentiate between Major and Minor modes.
+Grid lines on the y-axis enhance the readability of stream counts, while the layout adjustments ensure that all elements are displayed clearly.
+This analysis allows for the identification of patterns in streaming performance based on key and mode.

 - Do certain genres or artists consistently appear in more playlists or charts?
 Perform an analysis to compare the most frequently appearing artists in playlists or charts.